TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

 FLUIDTEMPLATE
 =============

-The TypoScript object FLUIDTEMPLATE works in a similar way to the regular "marker"-based :ref:`TEMPLATE <cobj-template>` object.
+An object of type FLUIDTEMPLATE works in a similar way to the regular "marker"-based :ref:`TEMPLATE <cobj-template>` object.
 However, it does not use markers or subparts, but allows Fluid-style variables with curly braces.